 Retirement Living in Picturesque Wolfeboro, New Hampshire

-Taylor Community’s Back Bay campus offers 24 independent living, single-story cottages in scenic Wolfeboro, New Hampshire.
-Taylor’s Wolfeboro community is within easy walking distance to the center of one of Lake Winnipesaukee’s most picturesque towns.
+Taylor Community’s Back Bay campus is a continuing care retirement community offering 24 independent living, single-story cottages in scenic Wolfeboro, New Hampshire.
+Taylor’s Wolfeboro campus is within easy walking distance to the center of one of Lake Winnipesaukee’s most picturesque towns.
 Nicknamed “The Jewel of Lake Winnipesaukee” by the local Chamber of Commerce, Wolfeboro is an escape from hectic city living and home to an eclectic array of shops, restaurants to please every palate, art galleries, museums, concerts, plays, and so much more.
 Wolfeboro is more than just a quintessential, welcoming New England community, it is a place you will be proud to call home.
-Now you can enjoy independent living in New Hampshire’s beautiful Lakes region.
+Now you can enjoy independent retirement living in New Hampshire’s beautiful Lakes region.

 Carefree, Independent Living Cottages